ajslater/codex/README.md

 ### PDFs

 Codex only reads PDF metadata from the filename.
-If you decide to include PDFs in your comic library, I reccomend taking time to rename your files so Codex can find some metadata.
+If you decide to include PDFs in your comic library, I recommend taking time to rename your files so Codex can find some metadata.
-Codex recognizes several file naming schemes, but this one probaly has the best results:
+Codex recognizes several file naming schemes.
+This one has good results:

 `{series} v{volume} #{issue} {title} ({year}) {ignored}.pdf`